Securityinbits/blog-posts/java_agent/README.md

 java -javaagent:dumper.jar -jar malware.jar
 ```

-Import note: Another important point is there must be a new line at the end of the MANIFEST file.
+**Important note**: Another important point is there must be a new line at the end of the MANIFEST file.
 Otherwise, the last header is ignored.